 - Your employment history including a summary of accomplishments and skills used.

-- Your contact information including methods such as an email and a phone number.
+- Your contact information including methods such as an email and phone number.

-- Any training or experience you have related specifically to the “Qualifications” section of the job announcement.
+- Any training or experience you have related specifically to the “Qualifications” section of the assessment.